Companion: Mirri Elendis

 It is not possible to have multiple Allies or Assistants active at the same time, such as a banker and a companion.

-In order to command a companion on PC, the player has to hold Y and left click to attack and hold Y and right click to hold them off and make them passive.
+In order to command a companion on PC, the player has to hold Y and left click to attack (or perform a Heavy Attack) and hold Y and right click to hold them off and make them passive.

 Clicking Y uses the Ultimate once it is fully charged.